Where to Stay in Hong Kong in 2026 → 7 AMAZING Areas

 Then, I suggest you take a stroll along the Tsim Sha Tsui Promenade and move on to Nathan Road, where you will find tons of bars, cafes, restaurants, and, most importantly, many, many shopping opportunities.
 Make sure to stop by Chungking Mansions – a multicultural space full of shops and eateries.

-But if you still feel like you haven’t done enough shopping after your time on Nathan Road, check out shopping malls in the area.
-I’d recommend Harbour City (map) along Victoria Harbor and K11 Art Mall (map), just off Nathan Road.
+But if you still feel like you haven’t done enough shopping after your time on Nathan Road, check out the shopping malls in the area.
+I’d recommend Harbor City (map) along Victoria Harbor and K11 Art Mall (map), just off Nathan Road.

-If you’re interested in visiting a cool Hong Kong museum, TST is the ultimate place for that!
-The Hong Kong Museum of History, Museum of Art, and the Science Museum are located in this area and display cool exhibitions.
+If you’re interested in visiting a cool Hong Kong museum, TST is the ultimate place to do so!
+The Hong Kong Museum of History, the Museum of Art, and the Science Museum are located in this area and display cool exhibitions.

-One of the best things to do in Hong Kong is see the Symphony of Lights Show displayed on one of the city’s skyscrapers (map).
+One of the best things to do in Hong Kong is to see the Symphony of Lights show on one of the city’s skyscrapers (map).
 I also suggest stopping by the former Kowloon-Canton Railway Clock Tower (map).

-Lastly, be sure to explore Salisbury Road, a large road that goes along Victoria Harbor and houses many important HK landmarks, such as The Peninsula, the Hong Kong Space Museum, and the Hong Kong Cultural Centre.
-If you get bored (although I don’t think you will!), you can always take a ferry from Star Ferry Pier (map), and you’ll get to Hong Kong Island in no time!
+Lastly, be sure to explore Salisbury Road, a major thoroughfare along Victoria Harbor that is home to many important HK landmarks, such as The Peninsula, the Hong Kong Space Museum, and the Hong Kong Cultural Center.
+If you get bored (although I don’t think you will!), You can always take a ferry from Star Ferry Pier (map), and you’ll get to Hong Kong Island in no time!

 A collage of three hotel photos to stay in Tsim Sha Tsui, Hong Kong, showcasing a cozy lobby with modern art and a plush orange sofa, a compact and practical sleeping alcove with a single bed, and a rooftop pool with a stunning skyline view.